kubeflow/website/content/docs/guides/troubleshooting.md

   * Minikube by default allocates 2048Mb of RAM for its VM which is not enough for JupyterHub.
-  * The larger disk is needed to accomodate Kubeflow's Jupyter images which are 10s of GBs due to all the extra Python libraries we include.
+  * The larger disk is needed to accommodate Kubeflow's Jupyter images which are 10s of GBs due to all the extra Python libraries we include.

 If you just installed Minikube following instructions from the [quick start guide](https://kubernetes.io/docs/getting-started-guides/minikube/#installation), you most likely created a VM with the default resources.
-You would want to recreate your Minikube with the appropriate resource setttings.
+You would want to recreate your Minikube with the appropriate resource settings.
 ```
 minikube stop
 minikube delete